 By placing more commonly bought products at the back of the store, such as bread and milk, customers have to travel further into the store to find products they want and are more likely to find additional purchases to make.

-It is a very rare but strong customer that can resist the strong smell of a bakery as they shop!
+It is a very rare but strong customer who can resist the strong smell of bread baking as they shop!

-There is a lot to be said for having a member of staff standing in the doorway to your supermarket and handing out flyers.
+There is a lot to be said for having a staff member standing in the doorway to your supermarket and handing out flyers.
 These flyers might detail the discounts available in the store at this time or have a discount code that customers can use at the checkout.